Cai Mo: Opposing the northern expeditions

 In 339, the regent, Yu Liang, proposed to hold an expedition north to reclaim Jin's former territories from Later Zhao.
-Yu Liang's equal, Chi Jian, was against this, and Cai Mo sided with Chi Jian.
+Yu Liang's equal, Xi Jian, was against this, and Cai Mo sided with Xi Jian.
 Cai Mo presented lengthy reasoning for his stance.
 He pointed out that Zhao's ruler, Shi Hu, was a superior administrator and general compared to Yu Liang.
 He also brought up the past failings of Zu Ti's northern expeditions and the difficulties of crossing the rivers dividing Jin and Zhao.
 Cai Mo convinced the court, so Yu Liang postponed his plans.
 When Yu Liang attempted his expedition later that year following Prime Minister Wang Dao's death, he was soundly defeated by Zhao, just as Cai Mo expected.

-Later in 339, Chi Jian died.
-Before he died, Chi Jian requested the court to promote Cai Mo and, after his death, allow Cai Mo to inherit his position.
-The Jin court elevated Cai Mo to Military-Director of The Grand Commandant and Palace Attendant, and after Chi Jian died, Cai Mo inherited the position of General Who Conquers the North and Inspector of Xuzhou.
+Later in 339, Xi Jian died.
+Before he died, Xi Jian requested the court to promote Cai Mo and, after his death, allow Cai Mo to inherit his position.
+The Jin court elevated Cai Mo to Military Director of the Grand Commandant and Palace Attendant and, after Xi Jian died, Cai Mo inherited the position of General who Conquers the North and Inspector of Xuzhou.

-Shortly after Chi Jian's death, another commander, Chen Guang (陳光), wanted to campaign against Later Zhao, so the court sent him to attack Shouyang.
+Shortly after Xi Jian's death, another commander, Chen Guang (陳光), wanted to campaign against Later Zhao, so the court sent him to attack Shouyang.
 Once again, Cai Mo weighed in to voice his opposition.
 He said that Shouyang's defences were too strong, that the Zhao army would be quick enough to respond to any intrusion, and that it would be wasteful to use the state's elite soldiers to take an area that would bring little benefit.
 The court once again sided with Cai Mo, so the court recalled Chen Guang.